30/10/2019 0 Comments

 of true connection.
 A fact that can get a bit lost these days.

-CB: You seem really passionate
+MC: You seem really passionate

 about homelessness as a cause, which is such an important issue in big cities